namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/19/24
+- Have a few more to go through today

 ### 3/18/24
-- Pulling more stories from demo feedback
+- Worked on demo feedback stories - 2393 and 2574

 ### 3/15/24
 - Worked on a demo feedback story to add tooltips for icon buttons and truncated texts - 2402